wallacesilva/html5-media-player/README.md

 - Create plugin/extension to browsers;
 - Implement this player with @node-webkit - https://github.com/rogerwang/node-webkit;

-This project No have
+This project don't have
 ---

-Things thats this projects no have:
+Things thats this projects don't have:

 - No save your files location;
 - No play video files(for now);
 - No have themes (for now);
-- No need usage externals libraries or frameworks, like jQuery, Moontools, only id3tags;
+- No need usage externals libraries or frameworks, like jQuery, Mootools, only id3tags;

 Requirements
 ---